taphocoenose/MAU_simulations/README.md

 **SEAsim.R**

 This script simulates draws from a skeletal part profile fossil assemblage.
 These draws are used to calculate simulated MAU-utility relationships, summarized as Spearman's _rho_, Pearsons's _r_, and Poisson regression _beta_ coefficients.
-A Bayesian version of the regression coefficients are also generated.
+Bayesian versions of the regression coefficients are also generated.
 The code summarizes results as both figures and tables that are written to the working directory.

-The script uses three common libraries available in CRAN (_ggplot2_, _parallel_, and _patchwork_) and a fourth package--_Rethinking_, which can be installed from https://github.com/rmcelreath/rethinking.
+The script uses three libraries available in CRAN (_ggplot2_, _parallel_, and _patchwork_) and a fourth library--_Rethinking_, which can be installed from https://github.com/rmcelreath/rethinking.

 Lines 22-32 include simulation parameters of interest that may be changed by the user.
 Note, the "nCo" variable, which specifies the number of samples to draw per sample size ("MNE_vals"), is set to a default value of 100,000.
 This parameter can have significant impacts on script completion time.
 On a 36-thread machine, the default value resulted in the simulation finishing in 8 days.
 If running the script on a personal computer with 8 or fewer threads, it is recommended that the "nCo" argument be set at a value below 100.